-God did not write the Bible so we can celebrate recovery.
+God did not write the Bible so that we can celebrate recovery.
 For Paul, he never recovered.
-The celebration you see in the Scriptures is a Savior who transforms you through the power of the Gospel, which happens at times by not removing the thorns in your life.
-He did not come to give you a great marriage, disease-free body, and financial freedom.
+The celebration you see in the Scriptures is a Savior who transforms you through the power of the gospel, which happens at times by not removing the thorns in your life.
+He did not come to give you a great marriage, a disease-free body, and financial freedom.

 Though there are present tense and earthly benefits to living godly while humbly applying the truths of the Word of God to your life, the problem-free priorities and expectations that most people in our culture consider a right are not promises.

 Our culture is trying to figure out how to overcome through therapy.
 The God-centered Christian has found a better way, which comes through celebrating the transformation that shapes a person into the likeness of Jesus Christ.
 And so often this kind of change happens because of suffering.

 The biblical realist knows he cannot escape suffering.
 The realist also knows that suffering and the good life are not always hostile to each other.
 Disciplers, pastors, and counselors must be clear on this matter.
 They must not make problem removal their number one goal.
 There are two reasons for this:

 Your primary goal should be to put Jesus on display in your life regardless of how God chooses to accomplish it.
 This idea leads to an all-important question: what do you want to define your life?

 The promise of the therapeutic culture is to get rid of your problems.
 The promise of God is to find strength through your problems.